 I also work regularly with counselling and psychotherapy students in therapeutic settings

-Other experience includes working as School counsellor for a private international college in Taunton.
+Other experience includes working as a School counsellor for a private international college in Taunton.

-Over the years, some of the issues I have helped clients explore and resolve include:
+Over the years, some of the issues I have helped clients explore and resolve to include:

 - stress and anxiety (including panic attacks)

 - sex and sexuality issues (including gay, lesbian, bisexual, transgender and questioning issues)